Brendenh2314/My-Portfolio/README.md

 # My-Portfolio
 This portfolio highlights key projects I've successfully undertaken during my academic journey, offering a glimpse into my practical skills and accomplishments.
-*Applications that are not live are in separate branches*
+*Applications that are not live/Complete are in separate branches*